lana/backend-challenge/README.md

 **The solution should:**

-- Be written in Go (let us know if this is your first time!)
 - Build and execute in a Unix operating system.
 - Focus on solving the business problem (less boilerplate!)
 - Have a clear structure.
 - Be easy to grow with new functionality.
-- Not include binaries or dependencies.
+- Use a dependency management tool.

 **Bonus Points For:**

-- Unit tests
+- Be written in Go (let us know if this is your first time!)
-- Functional tests
+- Unit/Functional tests
 - Dealing with money as integers
 - Formatting money output
 - Useful comments